Jogendra Nath Mandal

-Jogendranath Mandal (Bengali: যোগেন্দ্রনাথ মন্ডল; 29 January 1904 – 5 October 1968) was a Bengali politician and Dalit leader who emerged as a prominent figure among the architects of the Indian History.
-He served as the inaugural Minister of Law and Labour, as well as the subsequent Minister of Commonwealth and Kashmir Affairs.
-Within the Interim Government of India, he had previously held the portfolio of law.
-Distinguished as a leader representing the Scheduled Castes (Dalits), Mandal vehemently opposed the partition of Bengal in 1947.
-His rationale rested on the apprehension that a divided Bengal would subject the Dalits to the dominance of the majority caste-Hindus in West Bengal (India).
-Eventually opting to maintain his base in East Pakistan, Mandal aspired for the welfare of the Dalits and assumed a ministerial role in Pakistan as the Minister of Law and Labour.
-However, a few years subsequent to the partition, he left for India, tendering his resignation to Liaquat Ali Khan, the then Prime Minister of Pakistan, citing the perceived anti-Dalit bias within the Pakistani administration.
+Jogendra Nath Mandal (যোগেন্দ্রনাথ মন্ডল; 29 January 1904 – 5 October 1968), sometimes written Jogendranath Mandal, was a Bengali politician and Dalit leader who emerged as a prominent figure among the architects of Indian history.
+Within the 1946–1947 Interim Government of India, he held the portfolio of law.
+Distinguished as a leader representing the Scheduled Castes, Mandal vehemently opposed the 1947 partition of Bengal.
+His rationale rested on the apprehension that a divided Bengal would subject Dalits to the dominance of the majority-caste Hindus in West Bengal (India).
+Eventually opting to maintain his base in East Pakistan, Mandal aspired for the welfare of the Dalits and assumed the role of minister of law and labour in Pakistan.
+However, a few years after the partition, he left for India, tendering his resignation to Liaquat Ali Khan, the then-prime minister of Pakistan, citing a perceived anti-Hindu bias within the Pakistani administration.

 Early life

-Jogendranath Mandal, born in the Barisal district within the erstwhile Bengal Presidency of British India (later known as East Bengal, East Pakistan, and presently Bangladesh) on 29 January 1904, hailed from the Namasudra Community.
-Demonstrating academic prowess from an early age, Mandal excelled in his studies, achieving First Class distinctions in his preliminary education.
-Subsequently, upon graduating in 1929, he pursued legal studies, culminating in the completion of his law degree in 1934.
-However, Mandal made a deliberate choice not to embark upon a legal career or conventional employment.
-Instead, motivated by a profound commitment to confront the inequities ingrained in the societal framework that had previously marginalized his community, he opted to dedicate his entire life to the amelioration of the oppressed and societal enhancement.
+Jogendra Nath Mandal, born in the Barisal district within the erstwhile Bengal Presidency of British India (later known as East Bengal, East Pakistan, and presently Bangladesh) on 29 January 1904, hailed from the Namasudra community.
+Demonstrating academic aptitude from an early age, Mandal excelled in his studies.
+Upon graduating in 1929, he pursued legal studies, culminating in the completion of a law degree in 1934.
+However, he made a deliberate choice not to embark upon a legal career or conventional employment.
+Instead, motivated by a commitment to confront the inequities ingrained in the societal framework that marginalized his community, he opted to dedicate his life to the amelioration of the oppressed.